Logo Platform

 Ramifications wouldn't need to stop at the first planet destroyer firing, either.
 Each use of a planet-destroyer could result in Industrialists and Militarists losing power and Pacifists and Ecologists gaining power, while they would also apply a stacking approval debuff on the empire which would disappear after a few turns, but would nonetheless discourage using them too often.
 There is also a small but significant (20% or so) chance that destroying a planet will result in another political crisis, regardless of whether or not your empire was the first one to use a planet-destroyer, though this political crisis would not be nearly as bad as the one for empires who are the first to destroy a planet.

-Updated 13 days ago.
+Updated a month ago.

 0Send private message